Moby-Dick (opera): Act 1

 Scenes 1-4.
 Day One: The whaling ship Pequod has been at sea for one week.

 Captain Ahab is alone on deck before dawn.
 Below deck, most of the crew is sleeping.
 The harpooneer Queequeg prays and wakes Greenhorn (the novel's Ishmael, renamed for the opera), who is a loner and newcomer to whaling.
 Dawn breaks and the call is made for "All Hands!"
 The crew raises the ship's sails.
 Starbuck, Stubb, and Flask talk about Ahab, whom no one has seen since the Pequod left Nantucket.

 After the crew sings of whales, wealth and home, Captain Ahab suddenly appears.
 He tells them of Moby Dick, the white whale that took off one of his legs.
 He then nails a gold doubloon to the mast and promises it to the man who first sights Moby Dick.
-Ahab explains that the real reason for the voyage is to find and destroy this one whale, and calls "Death to Moby Dick!".
+Ahab explains that the real reason for the voyage is to find and destroy this one whale, and calls "Death to Moby Dick!"
 The crew are excited at this call, except for the first mate, Starbuck.
 Starbuck confronts Ahab about what this mission, viewing it as futile and blasphemous.

 Starbuck teaches Greenhorn about the dangers of whaling.
-Starbuck ponders that he'll never again seeing his wife and son.
+Starbuck ponders that he'll never again see his wife and son.
 Subsequently, overcome with emotion, he orders Queequeg to complete the lesson.
 Stubb sights a pod of whales, but Ahab forbids the crew to hunt them, since Moby Dick has not yet been sighted.
 Starbuck orders the crew to sail on and sends Greenhorn up to the lookout on the masthead.
 Queequeg then joins Greenhorn.

 At sunset, Ahab looks over the wake of the ship and reflects that his obsession deprives him of any enjoyment of beauty, leaving him only with anguish.
 Queequeg and Greenhorn remain at the masthead.
 On deck, Starbuck bemoans Ahab's obsession.